nikbearbrown/AI_in_the_ER/README.md

 #### Overview

-Artificial intelligence (AI) is increasingly being utilized in emergency departments (EDs) to enhance clinical outcomes and operational efficiencies.
+Artificial intelligence (AI) is increasingly utilized in emergency departments (EDs) to enhance clinical outcomes and operational efficiencies.
 By improving triage systems, diagnostic accuracy, and predicting patient outcomes and deterioration, AI holds the potential to transform emergency care.
 However, the integration of AI in emergency medicine also raises ethical and legal concerns, particularly regarding transparency and decision-making.
 This section reviews the current state of AI in emergency medicine, highlighting its applications, benefits, and challenges.

 #### AI and Emergency Medicine